pianohacker/vim-textobj-indented-paragraph/README.md

 # vim-indented-paragraph

-Provides text objects for a single indented paragraph.
+Provides text objects and movements for indented paragraphs.

+Text objects:

 * `ir` - current paragraph, indented same or more than current line
 * `ar` - same as above, including surrounding empty lines

+Movements:

+* `g)` - move to the next beginning of an indented paragraph
+* `g(` - move to the previous beginning of an indented paragraph

 ## Examples

+### Text Objects

 Given the following code (with the cursor at `|`):